ntjennings1/seeds/README.md

 ## Principles

-The example included in this repository will systematically educate users on the following programming principles:
+The examples included in this repository will systematically educate users on the following programming principles:

 ```
     - Program Structure